ZeratulXjs/chatbot_gra/README.md

 The `requirements.txt` file documents the code dependencies

-# How to use flask to view web app
+# How to get the chatbot up and running
 Please note: I am assuming you are using a Windows machine

 1. Install Python.